-To take the small construction company to the next level of financial success, you must implement cost accounting.
+Taking the small construction company to the next level of financial success, requires implementation of cost accounting.
 This article is one in a series designed to illustrate how you implement cost accounting in a small construction business.
 The first step in this process is design a file structure.
 This includes creating a project numbering format, identifying classes of construction, and finally developing a phase breakout of your project work.
 The next article in this series will illustrate how to create a documentation flow system, and finally sorting the documents to the correct files.
-Future articles will cover setting up your accounting software (QuickBooks & Sage 50 – Peachtree) files and generating and interpreting the financial reports.
+Future articles will cover setting up your accounting software (QuickBooks & Sage 50) files and generating and interpreting the financial reports.

 Cost accounting is a measurement tool in accounting.
 By grouping costs and assigning them to a particular project, a reviewer of financial results can pinpoint discrepancies between the estimated cost and the actual cost.
 As an example, did the exterior siding costs exceed your budgeted amount?
 Cost accounting sorts the receipts into the respective groups (phases) and this information is used by the contractor to compare to his original estimate for that particular aspect of construction.
 Comparing actual costs to estimated costs is a step in the feedback loop.
 Learn more about feedback loops here: A Model of Excellence.